 Tip #3: Understand time intervals for therapeutic units of service.

 CPT guidelines state a unit of service is attained when the midpoint is passed.
 Documentation must include at least eight minutes of service to bill for a 15-minute visit.
 Services performed for less than eight minutes should not be reported.

 DOWC Rule 18 states that the total amount of billed unit time cannot exceed the total time spent performing the procedures.
-This means the total time for therapy and/or modalities is the maximum number of units to bill (using the midpoint rule).
+This means the total time for therapy is the maximum number of units to bill (using the midpoint rule).

-For example, if the total time for all modalities or procedures in a day is equal to or greater than 23 minutes and less than 38 minutes, then two units should be billed.
+For example, if the total time for all procedures in a day is equal to or greater than 23 minutes and less than 38 minutes, then two units should be billed.
 Any remaining time less than eight minutes per unit of service is not separately reported.

 - The remaining time from one therapy may not be "carried over" to a different therapy code.

 - The DOWC does not reduce the fee schedule on therapy reimbursement.
-Therapy bills are processed at100% of the fee schedule for each therapy or modality.
+Therapy bills are processed at 100% of the fee schedule for each therapy or modality.

 Time intervals for 1 through 5 units